Economic activities of the Iranian Revolutionary Guard Corps: Foundations and Bonyads

-Khatam al-Anbia and Public Works
+Khatam al-Anbiya and Public Works

-A crucial pillar of the IRGC's economic operations is the Khatam al-Anbia Construction Headquarters.
+A crucial pillar of the IRGC's economic operations is the Khatam al-Anbiya Construction Headquarters.
 This organization, established to manage reconstruction projects after the war, has since become Iran's largest engineering and development contractor.
-Khatam al-Anbia, with its vast resources and thousands of employees, controls significant infrastructure projects, including the construction of pipelines, roads, dams, and urban transportation networks.
+Khatam al-Anbiya, with its vast resources and thousands of employees, controls significant infrastructure projects, including the construction of pipelines, roads, dams, and urban transportation networks.
 Its largest projects are often awarded by the state without competitive bidding, allowing it to maintain a monopoly over critical infrastructure and energy projects.
-For instance, Khatam al-Anbia was awarded a $1.3 billion no-bid contract to build a gas pipeline from Asaluyeh to Iranshahr and several billion-dollar contracts for work in the Pars South oil field.
+For instance, Khatam al-Anbiya was awarded a $1.3 billion no-bid contract to build a gas pipeline from Asaluyeh to Iranshahr and several billion-dollar contracts for work in the Pars South oil field.
 These projects not only provide lucrative financial returns for the IRGC but also reinforce its social influence by generating employment in rural areas and aligning its operations with broader development goals.
 The Basij, a volunteer militia under the IRGC, supports many of these projects, enhancing the IRGC's reputation as a champion of rural economic growth.
 By investing in rural areas, the IRGC secures grassroots support, using development projects as a means of integrating local populations into its patronage networks.